-- (3) Train movement operational rules, as enforced by the dispatcher, roadway worker/ Employee in Charge, and train crew behaviors; - (4) Wayside subsystems and components; - (5) Onboard subsystems and components; - (6) Consist contents such as hazardous material, oversize loads; and - (7) Operating speeds if the provisions of part 236 cite additional requirements for certain type of train control systems to be used at such speeds for freight and passenger trains. - (e) What other relevant parameters must be determined for the subsystems and components?
-In order to derive the frequency of hazardous events (or MTTHE) applicable for a product, subsystem or component included in the risk assessment, the railroad may use various techniques, such as reliability and availability calculations for subsystems and components, Fault Tree Analysis (FTA) of the subsystems, and results of the application of safety design principles as noted in Appendix C to this part.
+(3) Train movement operational rules, as enforced by the dispatcher, roadway worker/ Employee in Charge, and train crew behaviors;

+(4) Wayside subsystems and components;

+(5) Onboard subsystems and components;(6) Consist contents such as hazardous material, oversize loads; and for a product, subsystem or component included in the risk assessment, the railroad may use various techniques, such as reliability and availability calculations for subsystems and components, Fault Tree Analysis (FTA) of the subsystems, and results of the application of safety design principles as noted in Appendix C to this part.
 The MTTHE is to be derived for both fail-safe and non-fail-safe subsystems or components.
 The lower bounds of the MTTF or MTBF determined from the system sensitivity analysis, which account for all necessary and well justified assumptions, may be used to represent the estimate of MTTHE for the associated non-fail-safe subsystem or component in the risk assessment.